vitalif/vitastor/docs/intro/author.en.md

 ## Why?

-Because I believe into the spirit of copyleft (Linux wouldn't became so popular without GPL!) and, at the same time, I want to have a way to monetize the product.
+Because I believe into the spirit of copyleft (Linux wouldn't become so popular without GPL!) and, at the same time, I want to have a way to monetize the product.

 Existing licenses including AGPL are useless for it with an SDS - SDS is a very deeply